 Now, you know what parts of the brain deal with thinking and memory.
 Let’s have a quick look at the part that is responsible for emotions.

-All positive and negative emotions, and spontaneous feelings, think excitement and sadness, are being processes in the limbic system.
+All positive and negative emotions, and spontaneous feelings think excitement and sadness, are being processed in the limbic system.

 The limbic system control your emotions and interacts with other parts of the brain.

 In the same time, another part of the brain called amygdala handles emotional reactions such as love, hate, and sexual desire.

 With centuries of research, the human brain remains the biggest mystery in the world.
 It is the most complex part of the body that controls movement, sight, and thinking.